 A guest came across a Berger’s Clouded Yellow on the far side of the road but it wasn’t keen to stay put for a photograph.
 A pale Helice form of the female Clouded Yellow was a little more obliging.

 We made another stop on our way back up Mount Chelmos at a rough track where we would look once more for our own Chelmos Blue.
 A guest spotted a beautiful red Dianthus just as we got out of the vans and we saw more of it as we climbed the track.
 There were Mallow Skipper and Southern Grizzled Skipper flitting along in front of us as we ambled uphill.
-Reaching a flowery patch on a bend where the track widened, we came across Mullein moth caterpillars on a Figwort and a lovely Golden Bloomed Grey Longhorn beetle.
+Reaching a flowery patch on a bend where the track widened, we came across Mullein moth caterpillars on a Figwort and a lovely Longhorn beetle in the genus Agapanthia.

 Common Blue and Riparts Anomalous Blue were noted and a beautiful green Balkan Wall Lizard was spotted on the rocks before it darted into some undergrowth.
 One of our guests made her way to a steep meadow above us and photographed a Great Sooty Satyr to add to our list before we returned to the vans.